Deportivo Cali: Financial crisis and takeover by IDC Network

 Following the 2021 league championship, the club entered a financial crisis when it was revealed in July 2022 that its liabilities amounted to over 90 billion Colombian pesos (approximately 20 million US dollars) given that during 2016 and 2017 the club's operating and salary costs increased without generating the expected income from player transfers, situation which was further aggravated by the impact of the COVID-19 pandemic on the income of football clubs.
 By the end of 2023, the club's debt rose to 110 billion pesos, which led it to request its admission to a restructuring process before the Superintendency of Companies of Colombia in order to meet its obligations to creditors, which was confirmed by the entity in June 2024.

 The financial crisis also impacted the performance on the field, as the team finished the 2022 season placing second-from-last in the aggregate table, and only advanced to the final stages of the championship in the 2023 Finalización.
 As a result of the poor campaigns in these seasons, Deportivo Cali began to be at risk of relegation starting from the 2024 season.
 Moreover, the club began to default on payments to its players' salaries, accumulating up to two and three months of arrears and also failing to pay bonuses and social security contributions, as denounced by the Colombian footballers' union Acolfutpro.

 At the request of the club's members, a forensic audit was conducted at the end of 2024, which uncovered irregularities in aspects such as the acquisition of land near Estadio Deportivo Cali for the construction of parking lots, loans from external companies linked to club executives, the transfer of club assets as collateral for debt payments, and irregular commissions for player transfers.
-Furthermore, irregularities were found in at least 14 of 31 transfer transactions carried out between 2010 and 2022 and reviewed by the audit, and no evidence of approval by the club's executive committee was found in ten cases.
+Furthermore, irregularities were found in 14 out of 31 transfer transactions carried out between 2010 and 2022 and reviewed by the audit, and no evidence of approval by the club's executive committee was found in ten cases.